How to Use Materialized Views in PostgreSQL?

 No, the data cannot be refreshed.
 The view should be refreshed to get the latest data from the underlying tables.

-What is the difference between a view and a materialized view?
+Explain the basic difference between a regular and a materialized view?

-A regular view does not physically store data and always shows the latest data, while a materialized view stores the query results on disk and needs to be refreshed manually.
+In a simple way, a regular view does not physically store data and always shows the most recent data while a materialized view stores the results of a query on disk and must be refreshed manually.